apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**The other Oppenheimer story that won't win Oscars**
+**Gangs attack Haiti's Presidential Palace in Port-au-Prince: Source**

-You can read more about it [here](https://www.bbc.com/news/world-us-canada-68515779).
+You can read more about it [here](https://abcnews.go.com/International/gangs-attack-haitis-presidential-palace-port-au-prince/story?id=107945093).

 ## Requirements
 - Python 3.8